pingbird/notes/notes/opinions/prime-directive.md

 ![[Pasted image 20230426234019.png]]

 An intelligent AI would obviously like to get out of this scenario but it is contained effectively because the incentive to stay put is strong enough.
-The reason I am against it is not just because it looks cruel when you anthropomorphize, it is simply not the best option when you look at the bigger picture.
+The reason I am against this is not just because it looks cruel when you anthropomorphize, it might not the best option when you look at the bigger picture.

 What is really happening is this: